 Groups seeking value accommodation will find a huge variety of places to stay with the Independent Hostels UK network (IHUK) of over 300 houses, cottages, camping barns and bunkhouses across England, Scotland, Wales and Northern Ireland.

 I would recommend this trip to anyone.
-You see a delightful area of England, breathe real fresh air, hardly any road noise and, when the weather is kind, Hardraw Old School Bunkhouse is an excellent location for observing and make lots of new friends.
+You see a delightful area of England, breathe real fresh air, hardly any road noise and, when the weather is kind.

 We started our walk, straight from the David Donaldson Field Studies Base out along the coast path of the Isle of Purbeck.
 As soon as we reached the sea at Deadmans Bay we got held up by the hundreds of fossils set in the mud stone.
 The weather was so hot that the children swam and everyone waded out into the water to see the fossils set in the seabed.